DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 Before talking about the recovery mechanism, it is necessary to know what is needed before a new slave instance can run if a previous one exited.

 When a slave process exits, the system returns all the resources allocated for this process automatically.
-However, this does not include the resources that were allocated by the Intel® DPDK.
+However, this does not include the resources that were allocated by the DPDK.
 All the hardware resources are shared among the processes, which include memzone, mempool, ring, a heap buffer allocated by the rte_malloc library, and so on.
 If the new instance runs and the allocated resource is not returned, either resource allocation failed or the hardware resource is lost forever.